Special Education Cover Letter: Example and Writing Tips

 Special Education Teacher Cover Letter

 Here's an example of a cover letter for a special education teacher.
+Download the special education teacher cover letter template (compatible with Google Docs and Word Online) or see below for more examples.

 I have been working in special education for over ten years.
 I have taught diverse groups of students with ADD/ADHD, autism, Asperger’s Syndrome, learning disabilities, speech impairments, and non-compliant behavior.
 My skills in differentiated instruction, assistive technology, and multi-sensory lesson planning allow me to meet the needs of every student.